zmahfuz0613/Ruby-algos-longest-word/readme.md

 # Algo-a-day

-1. Fork
-2. Clone
-3. npm i
-4. npm test
-5. Pull Request

-## Longest Word
+## Objectives
-write a function that takes an array of words and returns the longest word
+- Write a function that takes an array of words
+- It should return the longest word in the array

+1. Fork and clone this repo.
+2. Run npm i from within the repo.
+3. Run npm run test or npm test to make sure the tests work.
+(They should fail.)
+4. Get hacking on the problem and test when you think you've got it!

+Pull requests due by 11pm.
+Happy hacking!